-- accordance with section 26 of the Environmental Protection Act, Cap.20:05, Laws of Guyana. - 15.14 Where it appears to the Agency (EPA) that the Permit Holder is engaged in any activity that may pose serious threat to natural resources or serious pollution of the environment or any damage to public health, the Permit Holder shall be issued with a Prohibition Notice Order to immediately cease the offending activity in accordance with Section 27 of the Environmental Protection Act, Cap.
-20:05, Laws of Guyana. - 15.15 Where the Permit Holder in accordance with Section 19(3) of the Environmental Protection Act, is found liable for the release or discharge of any contaminant or for the process involving the contaminant, the Permit Holder shall: - I. Immediately notify the Agency of the discharge; - II.
-Concentration and amount of contaminant; - III.
-Circumstances of the discharge; and - IV.
-What action he/she has taken or intends to take to restore the natural environment; and - V. Be liable to pay for the cost of an independent investigation into the discharge. - 15.16 The Permit Holder shall be liable for any gross negligence or willful misconduct caused by the Permit Holder, his Servants and/or Agents, to the marine environment, biodiversity, protected species and natural habitat with respect to any release, discharge or spill of contaminant fluids, oil or lubricants from any facilities permitted under this project. - 15.17 This Operation Permit (Renewed) is effective for the period stipulated herein August, 2021 to July, 2026. - 15.18 This Operation Permit (Renewed) shall remain valid until July 31, 2026 unless otherwise cancelled, suspended, modified or varied in accordance with the provisions of this Permit or the Environmental Protection Act, Cap.
-20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisation) Regulations, 2000. - 15.19 This Operation Permit (Renewed) must be renewed by submitting a completed Application Form for Renewal of Environmental Authorization to the Agency at least six months before this Permit expires, that is, no later than January 31, 2026. - 15.20 Any late submission of renewal application(s) after the specified date as stated above, the Agency may require the Permit Holder to pay, in addition to the renewal fee, a late penalty fee (accruing at the time such obligation was first owed for renewal) at a rate of two thousand dollars (\$2,000.00) per day for every day late, until such renewal application is submitted to the Agency, without prejudice to any other rights of the Permit Holder in connection therewith.
+- 15.11 The Permit Holder shall be responsible for the payment of all cost related to the assessment of damage and costs for the independent assessor(s). - 15.12 The Agency (EPA) shall notify the Permit Holder immediately of any written claim or notice sent by any complainant seeking loss or damage for negligence as a result of the Permit Holder lack of due care and diligence. - 15.13 Should the Permit Holder contravene or is likely to contravene any condition of this Permit, the Agency (EPA) may serve on him an enforcement notice in accordance with s.
+26 of the Environmental Protection Act, Cap.20:05, Laws of Guyana. - 15.14 Where it appears to the Agency (EPA) that the Permit Holder is engaged in any activity that may pose serious threat to natural resources or serious pollution of the environment or any damage to public health, the Permit Holder shall be issued with a Prohibition Notice Order to immediately cease the offending activity in accordance with s.
+27 Environmental Protection Act, Cap.
+20:05, Laws of Guyana. - 15.15 The Permit Holder shall be liable of any gross negligence or willful misconduct caused by the Permit Holder and/or Agents, to the marine environment, biodiversity, protected species and natural habitat with respect to any release or discharge, spill, contaminant fluids, oil or lubricants from the fuel storage at any facilities permitted under this project. - 15.16 This Permit is effective for the period stipulated herein April, 2025 to March, 2026. - 15.17 This Environmental Permit (Renewed) shall remain valid until March 31, 2026 unless otherwise cancelled, suspended, modified or varied in accordance with the provisions of this Permit or the Environmental Protection Act, Cap.
+20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisation) Regulations, 2000. - 15.18 This Permit must be renewed by submitting a completed Application Form for Renewal of Environmental Authorization to the Agency at least six months before this Permit expires, that is, no later than September 30, 2025. - 15.19 Any late submission of renewal application(s) after the specified date as stated above, shall require the Permit Holder to pay, in addition to the renewal fee, a late penalty fee (accruing at the time such obligation was first owed for renewal) at a rate of two thousand dollars (\$2,000.00) per day for every day late, until such renewal application is submitted to the Agency, without prejudice to any other rights of the Permit Holder in connection therewith.